RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
 - Added "Allow Player Model Controls" to the Player settings.
 This allows player models to retain their control values, while making regular levels fair again.
+- Implemented Modifiers for Prefab Objects!
+- Added spawnPrefabCopy modifiers.
+These search for an existing Prefab Object and if one is found, copies its data.

+### Editor
+- Copied Prefab Instance data now saves to and loads from the editor.lse file.

 ## Changes
 ### Core